in-rolls/parse_searchable_rolls/README.md

 To verify that the electoral rolls have been parsed correctly, we institute a few checks.
 For English language rolls, we checked:

-1. If age a reasonable number?
+1. Is age a reasonable number?
 2. How many characters are there in 'ID'?
-3. How many characters does pincode have?
+3. How many characters are there in pincode?
 4. How many characters does elector_name have?
 5. What unique values does the sex field have?
 6. What unique values does main_town, district, ac_name, mandal, etc. have?